tarantool/doc/doc/2.2/book/box/box_space.rst

       booleans (true or false), or integers between -9223372036854775808 and 18446744073709551615, or single-precision
-      floating point numbers, or double-precison floating-point numbers, or strings.
-When there is a mix of types, the key order is: null, then booleans, then numbers, then strings.
+      floating point numbers, or double-precison floating-point numbers, or exact numbers, or strings, or (varbinary) byte arrays.
+      When there is a mix of types, the key order is: null, then booleans, then numbers, then strings, then byte arrays.
 Legal in memtx TREE or HASH indexes, and in vinyl TREE indexes.

     Additionally, `nil` is allowed with any index field type if